gaps-closure/gaps-closure.github.io/docs/C/05-09-ESCAPE_benchmarking.md

 OPTIONS: are one of the following:
  -h : print this message
  -i : which source data is initialized
-   0 = all sources (default) - both applicaiton or shared memory as source of data 1 = only if source is application - use current shared memory content as source (so can read on different node/process than writer)
+   0 = all sources (default) - both application or shared memory as source of data 1 = only if source is application - use current shared memory content as source (so can read on different node/process than writer)
  -n : number of length tests (default=9, maximum = 10)
  -o : source data initialization offset value (before writing)